It's the collection, analysis and dissemination of information about the occurrence, distribution and causes of cancer.

 BBSc, Grad Dip App Psych, MA App Sc (Epidemiology), Dr Pub Health

 Dr Fiona Bruinsma has worked in cancer and reproductive epidemiology for over 15 years.
-She completed a Doctorate of Public Health in 2010; the topic of her thesis was ‘Pregnancy outcomes following treatment for cervical dysplasia'.
-Since joining us in early 2011 she's been involved in co-ordinating studies investigating lifestyle and genetic risk factors for prostate cancer, kidney cancer and multiple myeloma.
-She's also involved in the development of the Forgotten Cancers Project and is a principal investigator on the Australian Breakthrough Cancer (ABC) Study.
+She completed a Doctorate of Public Health in 2010, which investigated the effects of treatment for cervical dysplasia on pregnancy outcomes.
+Since joining us in early 2011, Fiona has been involved in coordinating studies investigating lifestyle and genetic risk factors for prostate cancer, kidney cancer and multiple myeloma.
+She has also been involved in the development of the Forgotten Cancers Project and is a principal investigator on the Australian Breakthrough Cancer (ABC) Study.

 Suzi is responsible for coordinating all aspects of the centre’s administration and is a key link with other Council units and with external institutions.
 She's the keeper of the corporate history of the Cancer Epidemiology Centre.

 Senior Principal Research Fellow

 Dr English obtained a PhD in epidemiology from the University of Washington in Seattle, US in 1982.
 From 1982 to 1999, he worked at the University of Western Australia, first in the NHMRC Research Unit in Epidemiology and Preventive Medicine, and later in the Department of Public Health.
 His last position there was Associate Professor.
 He joined us in February 2000.
 In 2006, he was appointed Professor and Director of the Centre for MEGA Epidemiology in the School of Population Health at the University of Melbourne.

 He has substantial experience as a cancer epidemiologist.
 While in Perth, his main research interests were in skin cancer prevention and in cancer screening.
 Since moving to Melbourne, he has worked on the Melbourne Collaborative Cohort Study.